 Equality for All: Promote economic and social rights by opening the doors of access and opportunity for everyone, particularly those in greatest need.

-The challenge faced by many nonprofits to secure general operating funds required to sustain and grow their day-to-day operation is a harsh reality most growing nonprofits face and we are about to change that narrative with the help of our partners and supporters.
+The challenges faced by many nonprofits to secure general operating funds required to sustain and grow their day-to-day operation is a harsh reality most growing nonprofits face and we are about to change that narrative with the help of our partners and supporters.